A SEA OF PEARLS & LEAVES

 Lilura swings her legs over the opposite side of the bed and pats her back, my cue.
 I knead and caress her muscles while she closes her eyes to meditate.
 Lilura’s short pink hair rises and falls like curled waves against her head, and her brown skin nearly shimmers in the moonlight.
 Her beauty could make Freyska, the goddess of love, jealous.
 I adjust the clasp on her chain, which holds a golden locket engraved with wings.
 She never takes it off.

 Lilura wrings her hands together, fingers black and sooty from one experiment or other.
 “Sorcery takes a toll,” she always says.
-She’s often burnt, covered in a layer of salt, or, what’s worse, the crystal splinters.
+She’s often burnt, covered in a layer of salt, or, worse, the crystal splinters.
 I always make her soak in a hot bath before using needles and tweezers to extract them.
 Not to mention her perpetually aching back.
 I circle my thumbs down her spine, praying she’ll learn to be careful.

 A few moments later, Lilura stands to pace the small, round room.